This is Mine

 What truth inside me has been waiting to be claimed?

-Where have I given someone else the pen to my story?
+Where have I handed someone else the pen to my story?

-What boundary will help protect what matters most to me?
+What boundary will help protect what matters most?

 Own it with tenderness.